Divide and Conquer; Lee Craigie and Rickie Cotter’s Tour Divide

 And in that respect, they have not been disappointed.

-A strong start saw both Lee and Rickie covering a lot of ground, and after eight days there were already 1,120 hard miles that had passed under their wheels.
-But soon after, on June 19th, updates from Lee revealed that an allergic reaction had caused her face to puff up quite dramatically, and she had been forced to hitch a ride to a hospital in Jackson, Wyoming.
+A strong start saw both Lee and Rickie covering a lot of ground, with 1,120 hard miles passing under the wheels over just eight days.
+But soon after, on June 19th, updates from Lee revealed that an allergic reaction had caused her face to puff up dramatically, and she had been forced to hitch a ride to a hospital in Jackson, Wyoming.

 ‘I’ve spent two days trying to reduce the swelling enough so that I can breathe again on my bike,’ revealed Lee a few days later, but the Scot was far from giving up on her 2017 Divide attempt.
 ‘I’m not ready for this journey to Mexico to end tomorrow,’ she continued.
 ‘I’ll make an alpine start to get over Union Pass [a 2,808m Rocky mountain pass].
 That should decide things!’